 The study and continuing research gives universities and private accelerators powerful new insight on mentoring program design, structure and training.

 Learn about the Leaders and Advisory Board members from top universities, the Kauffman Foundation and the National Science Foundation.
-Our authors and co-authors are Dr. Jeffrey Sanchez-Burks, Dr. David Brophy, Thomas Jensen, Dr. Melanie Milovac, and Dr. Evgeny Kagan.
+Our authors and co-authors are Thomas Jensen, Dr. Jeffrey Sanchez-Burks, Dr. David Brophy, Dr. Melanie Milovac, and Dr. Evgeny Kagan.

 To help build the entrepreneurial community and implement the research findings, we have launched the Mentoring Leadership and Excellence (MLX) Forum, a Community of Practice.
-MLX will give everyone in the community opportunities to share their ideas to improve high quality entrepreneurial mentoring.
+MLX gives everyone in the community opportunities to share their ideas to improve high quality entrepreneurial mentoring.
 To become a member of MLX, please subscribe to EFN Online and search for MLX.